Traveling with IBS: How to Prevent IBS Flare-Ups on Vacation and Flights

 • Low FODMAP crackers or pretzels

-• Hard-boiled eggs, lactose-free yogurt, and string cheese (if you can carry a lunch bag with freezer packs)
+• Hard-boiled eggs, lactose-free yogurt, boiled edamame, and string cheese (if you can carry a lunch bag with freezer packs)

 • Low FODMAP-certified granola & protein bars (look for the Monash University or FODMAP Friendly logos or find a list on the Monash FODMAP App).